domagojPuljic/Weather-Info/README.md

 # Weather-Info
-Get weather information at your place or any other place
+Get weather information at your place or any other place.
+Try it online at https://domagojpuljic.neocities.org/